 Angela was first elected to represent Lanark and Hamilton East in the 2015 General Election and is very proud to represent her home constituency in the House of Commons.
 She was subsequently re-elected at the 2017 and 2019 elections.

 From an early age Angela has been politically and socially aware and was committed to her various causes long before she was elected to Parliament.
 She was a Councillor for South Lanarkshire for three years and was made National Convener of Young Scots for Independence in 2014.

 Passionate about social justice, Angela was SNP spokesperson for Equalities, Women and Children between 2015 and 2020, during which she highlighted issues including on pensions, youth affairs, housing, children and families, disabilities, family support and child maintenance.
-Since 2020, Angela has been the SNP spokesperson on Defence Procurement and this year, was appointed the Shadow Attorney General.
+Since 2020, Angela has been the SNP spokesperson on Defence Procurement and has also been appointed the Shadow Attorney General.

 Angela has been a member of the House of Commons Women and Equalities Committee since its creation in 2015 and since 2020 has served as the committee’s vice chair.
 She is a former member of the Health and Social Care Committee.